From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap

-Different from the aforementioned studies, Among the existing studies, Chen et al.~\cite{chen2025empirical} provide the most relevant foundation for our work by focusing on the challenges faced by LLM application developers.
+Different from the aforementioned studies, Chen et al.~\cite{chen2025empirical} provide the most relevant foundation for our work by focusing on the challenges faced by FM(s) application developers.
 They present a comprehensive empirical study, mining 29,057 posts from the OpenAI developer forum to construct a detailed taxonomy of challenges.
 Their taxonomy highlights critical issues such as prompt engineering, API limitations, rate constraints, and hallucination management.
-To validate their findings, they extend their analysis to GitHub issues for LLaMa and Gemini, demonstrating the generalizability of their taxonomy across platforms.
-While their study provides actionable insights for API-driven LLM development, it overlooks challenges unique to users of smaller, self-hosted FMs, agentic development, and quality assurance activities, which are more common in enterprise environments prioritizing cost, quality, trustworthiness, and data privacy.
+To validate their findings, they extend their analysis to GitHub issues for LLaMa and Gemini, demonstrating the generalizability of their taxonomy across platforms. \respto{1-27b}However, Table~\ref{tab:fmware-survey-comparison} highlights that their study remains centered on API-driven development, does not cover the full FMware lifecycle, and does not derive a production-readiness roadmap that addresses operability at scale.

-Unlike prior studies, which primarily rely on academic publications, this paper synthesizes insights from diverse data sources, including open-source project working group meeting notes, industry reports, grey literature (including academic publications) and informal knowledge exchanges.
-This holistic approach allows us to uncover the practical challenges and strategies employed in real-world FMware development.
-To the best of our knowledge, this is the first study to integrate academic insights, community-driven innovations, and practitioner expertise to provide a comprehensive overview of the recurrent issues that hinder the productionization of FMware across its various lifecycle stages and present a technology roadmap to address them.